 1. Encrypt messages

-In order to avoid being exploited through email, it is advised that you encrypt your emails in order to protect sensitive information.
+Be sure to encrypt emails to protect sensitive information.
+This avoids email exploitation.
 Looking at PGP encryption is probably a good place to start.
 You can find out more about this here.

 2. Use firewalls

-Firewalls restrict network connections on your business’ computers.
-Only certain connections will be allowed.
-This means that if setup properly a firewall is capable of screening malicious activity.
+Firewalls restrict network connections on your business’ computers, allowing only certain connections.
+Consequently, this means that if setup properly a firewall is capable of screening malicious activity.